mattjr/syntheticcv/readme.md

 * generate edge maps, with classification into normal discontinuity or depth discontinuity

-* generate normals maps (could be done from the depth maps, but might be better by patchong povray ?)
+* generate normals maps (could be done from the depth maps, but might be better by patching povray ?)

-* have several scene generation scripts that are documented and make it modular shuch that anyone can easily create a new scene generator function.
+* have several scene generation scripts that are documented and make it modular such that anyone can easily create a new scene generator function.

-* have a way to genere brick textures without discontinuties at the corners ?
+* have a way to generate brick textures without discontinuities at the corners ?